techidaily/site-games-able/source/_posts/avoiding-common-pitfalls-on-the-journey-to-starfield.md

  Each of the above offers is expensive, but they come with lots of extra bells and whistles.
 Sadly, the Constellation Edition is a little harder to find as preorders sold out in most places almost immediately after it was announced, but both the Premium Edition and Premium Edition Upgrade are still available on the Xbox website.

  One thing to note before making your purchase is that Starfield is available on Game Pass day one.
 So if you have that, the Premium Edition Upgrade could be the way to go for you.
 That way, you can get the game early, get the story expansion, skins, and other benefits, while still being able to enjoy the game on Game Pass.
-If you don't have Xbox Game Pass yet, but you want to play incredible games like Starfield on day one, you can[manage your subscriptions from your Xbox Series X|S](https://www.makeuseof.com/how-to-manage-xbox-subscriptions-from-xbox-series-x-s/) itself.
+If you don't have Xbox Game Pass yet, but you want to play incredible games like Starfield on day one, you can [manage your subscriptions from your Xbox Series X|S](https://www.makeuseof.com/how-to-manage-xbox-subscriptions-from-xbox-series-x-s/) itself.

 ## How to Preorder Starfield

  The Xbox website is very user-friendly, so preordering your special edition of Starfield will only take a few minutes.
-Start by heading to[xbox.com](https://xbox.com/) and sign in with your Microsoft account.
+Start by heading to [xbox.com](https://xbox.com/) and sign in with your Microsoft account.
 If you have Game Pass and are planning on picking up the Starfield Premium Upgrade, make sure you sign in and make your purchase with the same account you use for Game Pass.

  Type Starfield in the search bar and select what edition you would like to buy from the drop-down menu.